DanWBR/dwsim/README.md

 DWSIM is licensed under the GNU General Public License (GPL) Version 3.

-See COPYING and COPYING.LESSER for more information.
+See COPYING for more information.

 ### Supported Operating Systems